luizvidoto/nostrdome/README.md

 For more information, please read our [contribution guidelines](https://www.example.com/contribute).

 ## License
-NostrDome is released under the [MIT License](https://opensource.org/licenses/MIT).
+NostrTalk is released under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the [LICENSE](LICENSE) file for more information.